September 12, 2018 | By Peyton Sawyer

 Being a small business owner, does not mean you should think small.
 You need to think big to get big rewards.
 Stock up on inventory this Halloween.
 Prepare your small business for a profitable season.
 If your business is a neighborhood food market, then make sure to stock up on all things that celebrate Fall and Halloween.
 Pumpkin is a desired flavor, so why not stock the shelves with pumpkin spice cakes, coffees, candles, and more?
 You can even sell pumpkins, large or small, and offer a decorating kit for added profit.
 But why stop there?

 Think big.
 If you have the opportunity to purchase more inventory in to increase your profit this holiday season, then do it.
 If you cook, add holiday catering to the menu.
-If working capital is a concern, then take a look at how a business loan can help you cover your bases.
+If working capital is a concern, then take a look at how a business fund can help you cover your bases.

 Go Big with the Decorations